LastHasagi/Django/README.md

-# Chrome-extension-
+# Django
-Chrome to-do extension in JavaScript, I'm learning JS and trying to improve my skills
+I'll make an application using django
+I don't know yet what it will be, but I'm studying this framework and I want to create something